From crypto trading and home workouts to EV batteries and microLED displays, CES’ Taiwan startups cover a wide range of tech – TechCrunch

 FiduciaEdge helps smart cities keep data private by enhancing the security level of edge devices.
 Use cases include smart city transportation systems and manufacturing.

-Eleclean‘s Share disinfectant devices feature replaceable bottles that turn water into disinfectant with hydrogen peroxide and hydroxl radicals.
-The bottles are paired with an intelligent control base and has built-in NFC so users can check the disinfectant’s expiration date or how many times it can still be used by scanning it with a smartphone app.
+Eleclean‘s Share disinfectant devices feature replaceable bottles that turn water into disinfectant with hydrogen peroxide and hydroxyl radicals.
+The bottles are paired with an intelligent control base and have built-in NFC so users can check the disinfectant’s expiration date or how many times it can still be used by scanning it with a smartphone app.

 Goama allows developers to integrate casual e-sport games into their apps to boost engagement, reduce customer acquisition costs and increase brand awareness.

-Interxie creates energy storage systems for homes that integrates with new or existing renewable energy systems to manage power, avoid outages and adjust energy power usage.
-It can also help reduce energy costs by integrating with battery systems.
+Interxie creates energy storage systems for homes that integrate with new or existing renewable energy systems to manage power, avoid outages and adjust energy power usage.
+It also can help reduce energy costs by integrating with battery systems.